Morningstar88/Nyepi-Every-Day/README.md

 # Nyepi-Every-Day
 7 hours no traffic in Ubud on Sunday afternoon?
 Can Bali solve its traffic problem with regional no-traffic periods?

-Certainly!
 Here's a draft for the Nyepi-Every-Day scheme, addressing Bali's traffic problem.
 I've provided both English and Bahasa Indonesia versions:

 ---